Zest86/ACL-PITN/README.md

 ```

 ## Usage
-To run the model results for the pinn Bio-Z to BP estimation run:
+To run the model results for the PITN Bio-Z to BP estimation run:
 ```bash
 main.ipynb
 ```